devdashk66/blogs-writers-thoughts/README.md

 - **React Toastify**: Notifications for providing feedback to users.
 - **Cloudinary**: Image and video management for uploading and optimization.
 - **NextAuth.js**: Authentication library for managing user sessions.
+- **Bcrypt.js**: A library for hashing passwords, providing secure password storage and management.
+- **Resend**: For handling and managing email delivery and notifications, Resend integrates seamlessly into the project for reliable communication.
+- **React-Share**: This library is used to implement social sharing functionalities, allowing users to easily share content across various social media platforms.
+- **Mongoose**: An ODM (Object Data Modeling) library for MongoDB and Node.js.
+Mongoose provides a schema-based solution to model application data and simplifies interactions with MongoDB.
 - **Vercel**: Hosting platform for modern web applications.

 ## 📦 Getting Started